jdlph/MIOCSV/README.md

 }
 ```

 Writer::write_row() is designed to automatically handle strings with the delimiter (e.g., ',' for CSV), The first record in r from the above code snippet is one example.
 It will be **quoted** and written as *""1st way to write a record include string, int, and double""* in the output file.
-However, it comes at a cost, which triggers a linear search for the delimiter each time write_row() is executed.
+However, it comes at a cost, which triggers a linear search for the delimiter each time when write_row() is executed.
 It could incur significant overhead if there are enormous rows to be written.
 Therefore, we provide two additional APIs, Writer::write_row_raw() and Writer::append() to bypass this linear search.

-Writer::write_row_raw() takes a row and outputs as is, while Writer::append() appends a record of row to the output file.
-As there are no forgoing linear search, they are generally **1.5x faster** than Writer::write_row(). **Note that** users need to make sure that each cell in a row has NO delimiter.
+Writer::write_row_raw() takes a row but outputs as is, while Writer::append() appends a record of row to the output file.
+As there is no forgoing linear search, they are generally **1.5x faster** than Writer::write_row(). **Note that** users need to make sure that each record in a row has NO delimiter.
 Otherwise, a problematic CSV file with invalid rows or inconsistent number of records may be generated.
-See the following section on Exception Handlings for details.
+See the following [Exception Handlings](#exception-handlings) for details.

 ```C++
 #include "stdcsv.h"